Oceania Aquatics

 Oceania Aquatics, formerly known as Oceania Swimming Association, is the continental governing body recognised by World Aquatics, for the national governing bodies of swimming, open water swimming, diving, water polo, synchronised swimming and masters swimming in Oceania.

 The body was established in January 1991 during the 1991 World Aquatics Championships in Perth, Australia.
 At the OSA Congress held in June 2008, Dennis Miller of Fiji was elected President of the organization.
 The body will next meet during the 2009 World Championships in Rome, Italy.

 The OSA also tracks and maintains the Oceania Records.

 Member federations

-There are currently 14 member federations of the Oceania Swimming Association (listed here with their FINA abbreviation following their country name):
+There are currently 15 member federations of Oceania Aquatics (listed here with their World Aquatics abbreviation following their country name):